jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 So here's why I'm optimistic

-First, the business incentives for developers of digital therapeutics strongly encourage robust privacy protections.
-Patient trust in mental healthcare is fundamental to their own financial success and it would be an incredibly poor business decision to behave in any way that would undermine that trust.
+First, the business incentives for developers of digital therapeutics strongly encourage robust privacy protections to maintain the trust that is necessary for patients to accept their apps.

 For example, Woebot, the chatbot I briefly described earlier, started its life embedded within Facebook Messenger.
 However, after the Cambridge Analytica scandal, they quickly pivoted to provide a stand alone app for Woebot so that they could maintain control over their user's data outside of Facebook servers.
 Their data protection procedures now adhere to the standards set for the US healthcare industry by HIPAA.